iconify/website/docs/api/config.md

 ### Overwriting default API

-Users can overwrite default API provider, like this:
+Users can overwrite the default API provider like this:

 ```js
 import { addAPIProvider } from '@iconify/react';